zcash/zips/draft-nuttycom-funding-allocation.rst

 The key words "MUST", "REQUIRED", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in BCP 14 [#BCP14]_ when, and only when, they appear in all capitals.

-.. {Avoid duplicating definitions from other ZIPs.
-Instead use wording like this:}

-..
-The terms "Mainnet" and "Testnet" in this document are to be interpreted as
-.. defined in the Zcash protocol specification [#protocol-networks]_.

-..
-The term "full validator" in this document is to be interpreted as defined in
-.. the Zcash protocol specification [#protocol-blockchain]_.

-..
-The terms below are to be interpreted as follows:

-.. {Term to be defined}
-..   {Definition.}
-.. {Another term}
-..   {Definition.}

 Abstract
 ========